-The College has adopted the following regulations with respect to refunds and rebates due to the withdrawal, suspension, or expulsion of a student during the semester.
-Where voluntary withdrawal occurs, \$200 of the comprehensive fee will be retained.
+The College has adopted the following regulations with respect to refunds and rebates due to the withdrawal, suspension, or expulsion of a student during the semester that a student is studying on Muhlenberg's campus.
+Where voluntary withdrawal occurs from Muhlenberg College, \$200 of the comprehensive fee will be retained.
 In addition and in cases of suspension or expulsion, the College is entitled to a portion of the remaining comprehensive fee in accordance with the following schedule: